Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Creatine Monohydrate?

-Two things to know.
-First, creatine monohydrate is safe.
-Decades of safety data show no credible evidence of kidney damage, dehydration, or cramping in healthy people.
-The kidney myth will not die, but the data does not support it.
-Second, no alternative form - HCl, ethyl ester, buffered, or otherwise - has beaten monohydrate in research.
-Just buy monohydrate.
+Two things people worry about, settled.
+First, it is safe: decades of data show no credible sign of kidney damage, dehydration, or cramping in healthy people.
+The kidney rumor refuses to die, but the research does not back it.
+Second, none of the pricier forms - HCl, ethyl ester, buffered, any of them - has beaten plain monohydrate in a trial.
+So skip them and buy monohydrate.

 Does It Work?
 The Evidence